Counter Service Restaurants

 If you have no advance reservations and become hungry during meal times, try Toy Story Pizza Planet (sometimes overlooked by the teeming hordes).

-Every Disney's Hollywood Studios full-service and counter-service restaurants are profiled below.
+Each Disney's Hollywood Studios full-service and counter-service restaurant is profiled below.

-If you dine at the Hollywood & Vine buffet or at the Mama Melrose or Brown Derby full-service restaurants, you can obtain a ticket/voucher for the members of your dining party to enter Fantasmic! via a special entrance and sit in a reserved section of seats.
-In return for your patronage of the restaurant, you can avoid 30—90 minutes waiting in the regular line to be admitted.
+If you dine at the Hollywood & Vine buffet (dinner only) or at Mama Melrose's or Brown Derby full-service restaurants, you can obtain a ticket/voucher for the members of your dining party to enter the night's first showing of Fantasmic! without waiting in line and sit in a section of seats (one of the best in the theater) reserved specifically for dining package patrons..

-Here are the rules.
-You must call 407-WDW-DINE 90 days in advance and request the Fantasmic!
-Dinner Package for the night you want to see the show.
-This is a reservation rather than a priority seating and must be guaranteed with a credit card at the time of booking.
+Here are the rules: You may call 407-WDW-DINE (or book online) up to 180 days in advance and request the Fantasmic!
+Dining Package for the night you want to see the show.
+This is a reservation and must be guaranteed with a credit card at the time of booking.
 There's a 48-hour cancellation policy.
-Disney Dining Plan credits can be used to pay for dinner.
+Disney Dining Plan credits can be used to pay for the meal.

-To keep guests from coming in and ordering the cheapest thing on the menu just to get Fantasmic! vouchers, Disney includes a fixed price dinner in the package.
-At press time the prices were as follows:
+To keep guests from coming in and ordering the cheapest thing on the menu just to get Fantasmic! vouchers, Disney includes a fixed price meal in the package.
+Sample 2013 prices (peak season, excluding park admission and gratuity) are roughly as follows:

 The price covers all you care to eat at the Hollywood & Vine Buffet; choice of appetizer, soup or salad, main course, bread, and dessert at the Brown Derby; and flatbread, family-style salad, choice of main course, and dessert at Mama Melrose.
 Nonalcoholic drinks are included.
-Park admission, tax, and gratuity are not.
-With so many courses at the two full-service restaurants, allow yourself a minimum of two hours to eat and make your way to the special theater entrance designated for Fantasmic!
-Dinner Package guests.
-If you have made ordinary priority seatings for any of the participating restaurants, they will not include reserved seats for Fantasmic!.
-You have to buy the package to get the seats.
+With so many courses at the two full-service restaurants, allow yourself a minimum of two hours to eat and make your way to the Fantasmic! show.
+If you have made ordinary reservations for any of the participating restaurants, they will not include reserved seats for Fantasmic!.
+You have to buy the package to get the good seats.

 You will receive your tickets/vouchers at the restaurant.
-After dinner, report to the Fantasmic! sign on Hollywood Boulevard next to Oscar's Super Service filling station (just inside the front entrance to the park) no later that 35 minutes prior to show time.
-A cast member will collect your vouchers and direct or escort you to the reserved seating section of the amphitheater.
+30-45 minutes before the first Fantasmic! show of the night, report to the VIP seating entrance on Sunset Boulevard next to Beauty and the Beast.
+A cast member will collect your vouchers and direct or escort you to the seating reserved for dining package guests.
 Though you're required to arrive early, you can be seated immediately and won't have to stand in any lines.
-Be advised that the reserved seats are off to the far right though they afford a good line of sight.
 You will not have specific assigned seats in the reserved section.
 It's first-come/first-served, so arrive early for the best choice.
 Finally, understand that you're out of luck if Fantasmic! is cancelled due to weather or other circumstances; you will not receive a refund or even a voucher for another performance.